dandheedge/starwars-card/README.md

-# tailwind-demo
+# starwars card

-> Vuejs with tailwind demo
+> Starwars information using tailwindcss and swapi

 ## Build Setup